 Your teeth become less sensitive.

 Some good news, if sensitive teeth have been an issue for you in your teens, 20s, or 30s.
 As you age, more dentin—the inner hard tissue—forms between your teeth enamel and nerves.
-According to the International Dental Journal, this extra insulation results in diminished pain response.
+This extra insulation results in diminished pain response.
 The bad thing about that is that you’re less likely to feel when something goes wrong with your teeth meaning that regular check ups become that much more important as you hit the big four-oh.
 Speaking of: a sweet tooth might be a lifelong vice, but its certainly one of the 34 Bad Habits Everyone Should Stop By Age 40.